ddemidov/vexcl/README.md

 One of the most common operations in linear algebra is matrix-vector multiplication.
-Class `SpMat` holds representation of a sparse matrix, spanning several GPUs.
+Class `SpMat` holds representation of a sparse matrix, spanning several devices.
 In the example below it is used for solution of a system of linear equations with conjugate gradients method:
 ```C++
 typedef double real;
 // Solve system of linear equations A u = f with conjugate gradients method.